github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 ### Using the BFG

 The [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) is a tool that's built and maintained by the open source community.
-It provides a faster, simpler alternative to `git filter-branch` for removing unwanted data.
+It provides a faster, simpler alternative to `git filter-repo` for removing unwanted data.

 For example, to remove your file with sensitive data and leave your latest commit untouched, run: